 Where can I start?

-A practical way to approach this:
+A simple way to approach this:

 Other areas where APIs can help